Markethill

 Markethill is a village in County Armagh, Northern Ireland.
 It is beside Gosford Forest Park.
 It had a population of 1,647 people in the 2011 census.
 A livestock market is held here three times a week and each summer the world's largest Lambeg drumming contest takes place in the village.
-It is home to Kilcluney Volunteers Flute Band, who host the largest band parade in Europe on the first Friday of each June.

-It is by the A28 road around 10 km south-east of Armagh city, and 18 km north-west of Newry.
+Markethill is located by the A28 road around 10 km south-east of Armagh city, and 18 km north-west of Newry.

 History

 The village sprang up within the townland of Coolmallish or Coolmillish (Cúil Mheallghuis), on the road between Armagh and Newry.
 It began to grow during the Plantation of Ulster as a town for Scottish and English migrants.

 The Troubles

 During the Troubles, there were a number of incidents in Markethill, including a number which resulted in fatalities.